 - Cost of average employee per hour x the number of employees = LOSS

-- Cost of lost distribution if trucks cannot be loaded x number of trucks = LOSS
+- Lost distribution if trucks cannot be loaded x number of trucks = LOSS

-- Cost of lost telephone orders x average number of received orders per hour = LOSS
+- Telephone orders x average number of received orders per hour = LOSS

-- Cost of loss of RF system not allowing picking of goods in warehouse x per hour = LOSS
+- RF system not allowing picking of goods in warehouse x per hour = LOSS

-- Cost of loss of company status due to inability to function for x number of hours = LOSS
+- Loss of company status due to inability to function for x number of hours = LOSS

-- Cost in inability to prepare next day’s distribution / orders = LOSS
+- Inability to prepare next day’s distribution / orders = LOSS

 - Loss off corporate e-commerce site per hour = LOSS

-- Loss of service department’s ability to communicate to customers per hour = LOSS
+- Service department’s ability to communicate to customers per hour = LOSS

 - Loss of cutting edge to your competition that are still functioning = LOSS

-- Loss of corporate company image / efficiency and operational status = LOSS
+- Corporate company image / efficiency and operational status = LOSS

 Total effect on your company and cost per hour = LOSS

-Finally, the crunch question: which customers / clients will not renew their contracts next year because of your inability to function during the power outage?
+Crunch question: Which customers / Clients will not renew their contracts next year because of your inability to function during the power outage?

 Search – Knowledge Base